Gap Year Programs: The Top Marketing Metrics for Fall 2021

 Understand Your Marketing Investment

 Your total investment in marketing and promotion is greater than you might think.
 In addition to the variable costs that are clearly associated with each of your channels (event costs, travel, advertising costs, postage, online directory participation, etc.), there are ongoing fixed costs involved in your marketing effort as well (payroll, technology, contract staff, and other overhead).
-Fixed costs are ongoing expenses you pay every month to keep the ship running — costs that aren’t associated with any one marketing channel.
+Fixed costs are ongoing monthly expenses to keep the ship running — costs that aren’t associated with any one marketing channel.

-Still, it is essential that you maintain your ability to execute marketing programs.
-To understand how much each program has truly cost you, you need to allocate a portion of your fixed costs back to each channel you’ve used.
+Still, you must maintain your ability to execute marketing programs.
+To understand how much each program truly costs you, you need to allocate a portion of your fixed costs back to each channel you’ve used.

-By determining the percentage of your enrolled participants from each channel, you will know where to allocate your fixed marketing expenses among them.
+By determining the percentage of your enrolled participants from each channel, you will know where to allocate your fixed marketing expenses.
 The record-keeping described above should make this easy.
 Combining each channel’s variable and fixed costs will tell you exactly how much money you’ve been spending on your respective marketing activities.

 Know Your Cost-Per-Inquiry and Cost-Per-Acquisition

 Knowing your conversion rate for each marketing channel allows you to assess relative performance — but it’s only one part of the picture.
-You must keep in mind that although a channel has a high conversion rate, it may still be too expensive to justify.
+Remember that although a channel has a high conversion rate, it may still be too expensive to justify.
 Or maybe something you’ve been doing on the cheap with negligible costs is worth continuing despite a low conversion rate.

-To make these assessments, you need to determine your cost-per-inquiry (CPI) and cost-per-acquisition (CPA) for each marketing channel.
+To make these assessments, you must determine your cost-per-inquiry (CPI) and cost-per-acquisition (CPA) for each marketing channel.
 The math is simple if you’ve been keeping good records:

 Cost-per inquiry = Marketing Costs (Variable costs + Allocated Fixed Costs) ÷ Inquiries Received